prof-welch-psu-ist/minesweeper2030/README.md

-> TLDR: under this style, errors are explicitly returned as part of the return value of a function (as opposed to some random exception getting thrown within the body).The idea is to use the language's static type system to make "bad state" less easily represented (or not at all manifest) within the program
+> TLDR: under this style, errors are explicitly returned as part of the return value of a function (as opposed to some random exception getting thrown within the body).
+The idea is to use the language's static type system to make "bad state" less easily represented (or not at all manifest) within the program